 Before you start, one of the best pieces of remodeling advice is to prioritize.
 This means planning for the right rooms and spaces to remodel rather than doing cosmetic changes to places that don’t need it right now.
 For example, a kitchen or bathroom remodel is always more important than renovating a bedroom.
 If you ever decide to put your home on the market, the first things buyers will look for are newly renovated kitchens and bathrooms.

 With any renovation, make sure to get all the necessary building permits from your local authorities so renovations can continue uninterrupted and according to code.

 Set a Budget and Have a Plan

-Home remodels can be costly, so it's important to have a set budget and a plan about the order of renovations.
+Home remodels can be costly, so it’s important to have a set budget and a plan for the order of renovations.
 For instance, kitchens and bathrooms are the biggest remodeling projects and will take up the biggest chunk of your budget.
-They'll also take up the biggest amount of time, so plan accordingly.
+They’ll also take up the biggest amount of time, so plan accordingly.
 With remodeling, sometimes there are unpredictable expenses that might affect your budget, so take these into consideration as well.

 If you’re wondering which renovations you should prioritize, below are some of the best projects you can undertake to add value and a modern touch to your home.

 A kitchen remodel is one of the first things you should tackle, especially if you plan to put your house up for sale.
 Kitchens are high-traffic areas so they get the most wear and tear.
 If you haven’t renovated your house recently, consider starting with the kitchen first.